hunie-son/DefWeb/README.md

 - ## Data Collection
   * This process should be done in the specific microarchitecture (In our case, we use Intel TigerLake).
   * We provide Chrome browser and Firefox collection code.
+  * Approximate time: 1.3 hours for each website

 - ## CNN, LSTM and VAE model training
   * We train our models in a server environment (Nvidia GeForce RTX 3090 GPU card).
   * We use Jupyter Notebook(.ipynb) for the Demo version.
   * If GPU is unavailable, Google Colab can be used for running the Demo version.
   * Full version with 100 websites is provided as Python code (.py).
   * Automatically training 100 website fingerprinting is provided as bash script code (`DefWeb_Autorun.sh`).
+  * Approximate time: more than 3-5 hours (depending on the GPU performance)

 # Data Collection: